project-chip/connectedhomeip/docs/platforms/nxp/nxp_RTs_ota_software_update.md

-# Matter Over-The-Air Software Update with NXP RW61x example applications
+# Matter Over-The-Air Software Update with NXP RTs example applications

 ## Overview

+This document describes OTA feature on NXP devices:
+-   RW61x
+-   RT1060_EVKC
+-   RT1170_EVKB

 The OTA Requestor feature enables the device to be informed of, download and apply a software update from an OTA Provider.

-This section explains how to perform an OTA Software Update with NXP RW61x example applications.
+This section explains how to perform an OTA Software Update with NXP RTs example applications.
 Throughout this guide, the all-clusters application is used as an example.